-SECTION 403.
+2 SECTION 403.
 CONTESTED CASE PROCEDURE.

-- (a) Except for emergency adjudications, this section applies to contested cases. - 41 (b) Except as otherwise provided in Section 408(c), an agency shall give to the person to - which an agency action is directed notice that is consistent with Section 404.

-1 (c) An agency shall make available to the person to which an agency action is directed a 2 copy of the agency procedures governing the case.
-3 (d) The following rules apply in a contested case: 4 (1) Upon proper objection, the presiding officer [must] [may] exclude evidence 5 that is immaterial, irrelevant, unduly repetitious, or excludable on constitutional, or statutory 6 grounds or on the basis of an evidentiary privilege recognized in the courts of this state.
-The 7 presiding officer may exclude evidence that is objectionable under the applicable rules of 8 evidence.
+3 (a) Except for emergency adjudications, this section applies to contested cases.
+4 (b) Except as otherwise provided in Section 408(c), an agency shall give the person to 5 which an agency action is directed notice that is consistent with Section 404.
+6 (c) An agency shall make available to the person to which an agency action is directed a 7 copy of the agency procedures governing the case.
+8 (d) The following rules apply in contested cases: 9 (1) Except as otherwise provided by law, the party initiating the agency 10 proceeding shall have the burden of proof.
+Upon proper objection the presiding officer must 11 exclude evidence that is irrelevant, immaterial, and unduly repetitious or excludable on 12 constitutional, or statutory grounds or on the basis of an evidentiary privilege recognized in the 13 courts of this state.
+Any other relevant evidence, not privileged, may be received if it is of a type 14 commonly relied upon by reasonably prudent people in the conduct of their affairs.
+The 15 presiding officer may exclude evidence that is objectionable under the applicable rules of 16 evidence.
 Evidence may not be excluded solely because it is hearsay.
-9 Alternative A 10 Hearsay evidence may be used for the purpose of supplementing or explaining other evidence 11 except that on timely objection it may not be sufficient in itself to support a finding unless it 12 would be admissible over objection in a civil action.
-13 Alternative B 14 Hearsay evidence may be sufficient to support fact findings if that evidence constitutes reliable, 15 probative, and substantial evidence.
-16 (2) An objection must be made at the time the evidence is offered.
-In the absence 17 of an objection, the presiding officer may exclude evidence at the time it is offered.
-A party may 18 make an offer of proof when evidence is objected to, or prior to the presiding officer's decision 19 to exclude evidence."
-20 (3) Any part of the evidence may be received in written form, if doing so will 21 expedite the hearing without substantial prejudice to the interests of a party.
-Documentary evidence may be received in the form of copies or excerpts or by incorporation by reference.
+17 Alternative A 18 Hearsay evidence may be used for the purpose of supplementing or explaining other evidence 19 except that on timely objection it may not be sufficient in itself to support a finding unless it 20 would be admissible over objection in a civil action.
+21 Alternative B 22 Hearsay evidence may be sufficient to support fact findings if that evidence constitutes reliable, 23 probative, and substantial evidence.